dnvriend/spray-crypto/README.md

         "response": "Hello World!\n"
     }

-Note: Encryption and decryption is a bit slow on my 2009 MacBook Intel Core Duo, so the timeout is set a bit high (15 seconds), but it works!
+~~Note: Encryption and decryption is a bit slow on my 2009 MacBook Intel Core Duo, so the timeout is set a bit high (15 seconds), but it works!~~ My Macbook is a bit faster now (Macbook Pro 2014, 2,5 GHz Intel Core i7, 16GB RAM and 500GB SSD, yes its faster!)

 Have fun!